-Figure 4: WCM Implementation Plan Overview
+Figure 4: WCM Implementation Plan Overview [Obayashi]

 Coordination and Briefing Team Implementation

 Developing the CBT from a concept into a fully functioning and sustainably resourced team is the principal WCM Implementation Work Package activity.
 Its implementation is described by several dedicated activities (Table 1) of which some would, initially, be led by the WMO Secretariat while the CBT become more familiar with their duties.